ampproject/amp-wp/readme.txt

 This plugin adds support for the [Accelerated Mobile Pages](https://www.ampproject.org) (AMP) Project, which is an open source initiative that aims to provide mobile optimized content that can load instantly everywhere.

-With the plugin active, all posts on your site will have dynamically generated AMP-compatible versions, accessible by appending `/amp/` to the end your post URLs.
+With the plugin active, all posts on your site will have AMP-compatible versions, accessible by appending `/amp/` to the end your post URLs.
 For example, if your post URL is `http://example.com/2016/01/01/amp-on/`, you can access the AMP version at `http://example.com/2016/01/01/amp-on/amp/`.
 If you do not have [pretty permalinks](https://codex.wordpress.org/Using_Permalinks#mod_rewrite:_.22Pretty_Permalinks.22) enabled, you can do the same thing by appending `?amp=1`, i.e. `http://example.com/?p=123&amp=1`

 Also, your pages and custom post types can have AMP versions.
-Simply check their boxes on the 'AMP Settings' page in `wp-admin/`.
+Simply check their boxes on the 'AMP Settings' page in `/wp-admin`.

 Your entire site can render as "Native AMP" if your theme calls `add_theme_support( 'amp' )`.
 There will only be one version of each URL: the AMP version.
 There won't be separate URLs with `/amp` or `?amp` appended.
 See this [wiki page](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#native-amp) for details and restrictions.